UFC Champ’s Savage Plan: ‘I Have to Represent Death’

 Nurmagomedov Served up Equally Strong Words About Gaethje

-Earlier this month, Nurmagomedov served up some equally strong words about his next opponent.
+Earlier this month, Nurmagomedov served up some equally strong words about his next opponent after catching wind of some of Gaethje’s other comments about the upcoming battle.

 “Justin is a very nice guy and good opponent for me, but when Octagon close he have to be ready not only boxing match, I’m not Dustin or Tony,” Nurmagmoedv said via social media.
 “I will take him to the deepest ocean and drown him…”